This week’s Buddha Weekly teachings video introduces the first three outer preliminaries of Foundation Practices in Vajrayana Buddhism.

 About Acharya Zasep Tulku Rinpoche

-Rinpoche is spiritual director of many temples, meditation centers and retreat centers in Australia, the United States and Canada.
+Rinpoche is spiritual director of many temples, meditation centres and retreat centres in Australia, the United States and Canada.
 He was first invited to teach in Australia by Lama Thubten Yeshe in 1976.

 Interview with Zasep Rinpoche, Part 1: